chef/automate/components/automate-chef-io/content/docs/install.md

 You can customize your FQDN, login name, and other values, by changing the values in the `config.toml` in your editor.

-If you have requirements around data size and/or redundancy, see [Configuring External Data Stores]({{< relref "#configuring-external-data-stores" >}}) for information on configuring Chef Automate to use an externally-deployed PostgreSQL database cluster and/or Elasticsearch cluster.
-If you have requirements around a highly-available deployment of Chef Automate, please reach out to a Customer Success or Professional Services representative for assistance.
+If you have requirements around data size, redundancy, HA, please reach out to a Customer Success or Professional Services representative for assistance.

 See [Configuring Chef Automate]({{< relref "configuration.md" >}}) for more information